demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-fetch-devices
 ***
-List the devices in a network
+List the devices in a network.

 #### Base Command